A Word From Pastor Karen

 Memorial UMC Emergency Assistance Program/Good Samaritan Fund Needs Your Help!

 Every day 200,000 of our neighbors in Westchester County are food insecure.
 Members of the Memorial family and the greater White Plains community look to faith communities for critical assistance during times of crisis and struggle.
 Help us reach out in solidarity to our neighbors in need.
-As the weather gets colder utility bills increase and so have requests for assistance from our neighbors.

 Support Memorial's "250" neighbors